arsantiagolopez/instaccounts/README.md

 <h2 id="inspiration">💡 Inspiration</h2>

-One skill that I want to master in the age of social media is organic growth and engagement.
-To influence as many people as possible with the help of programming.
+In the ever-changing age of social media, I want to master organic growth and engagement facilitated by programming.

-During my time as a Python developer, I messed around with automation and found a library I loved: InstaPy.
-InstaPy is a highly customizable tool that automates your instagram accounts and generates organic engagement.
-It's a great tool to grow your social media following, but as of now it's only accessible to people that know python.
+During my time as a Python developer, I tinkered with automation and found a library I loved: InstaPy.
+InstaPy is a highly customizable tool that automates your Instagram accounts and generates organic engagement.
+It's a useful tool to grow your social media following, but as of now, it's only accessible to people that know Python.

-Instaccounts came out of my need to manage multiple accounts and grow them with the help of InstaPy.
-I also thought it'd be great to replicate Instagram's UI to maintain familiarity, speed up development, and practice conventional industry standards.
+Instaccounts came out of my personal need to manage multiple accounts and grow them with the help of InstaPy.
+I also sought to replicate Instagram's UI to maintain familiarity, speed up development, and practice conventional industry standards.

 <h2 id="objectives">🚀 Learning Objectives</h2>